edheltzel/flightdeck-for-jekyll/README.md

   - please note that we have purposely left out `svgo` for a number of reason when using svg sprites.
 - `yarn jekyll` triggers ONLY the jekyll task for (re)building Jekyll templates, date, and config files
 - `yarn sass` triggers ONLY the css tasks to recompile all Scss, generate inline sourcemaps for CSS debugging, runs PostCSS for Autoprefixer and CSSNano (minification).
-- `yarn js` triggers ONLY the js task to allow Webpack to bundle up your Javascript files into a `bundle.js`
+- `yarn js` triggers ONLY the js task to concat and minify your Javascript files into a `bundle.js` or `bundle.min.js` for production builds
 - `yarn build` triggers the build process and passes the environment variable for Jekyll to produce a production ready site.
 - `yarn deploy:test` triggers [Liftoff prelauch check](https://github.com/flight-deck/Flightdeck-liftoff#usage) - which is configrable by editing `.liftoffrc`
 - `yarn deploy` triggers [Liftoff deployment](https://github.com/flight-deck/Flightdeck-liftoff#usage) - which is configrable by editing `.liftoffrc`